ykvch/ykvch.github.io/_posts/2020-03-16-test-automation-smells.md

 1. `True != False` (obvious and useless obscure results) missing value explanation
   * Detect: make tests fail, see the output
   * Fix: Use error message (assert 2nd param)
 1. Hardcoding without explanation (in test cases _DO describe, DON'T define_).
-Note: hardcoding here is used in broader meaining, a kind of "semantic satiation" in code.
+  > Note: hardcoding here is used in broader meaining, as kind of source for "semantic satiation" in code.
   * Detect: There are exact values, steps, behaviour without ability to trace WHY are those chosen and what logic (specs?) are considered behind them.
   * Fix: use data generators with rules derived from specs (also helps mitigate pesticide effect a little).
   * Fix: don't be too implementatin specific (eg: use 'turn lights on' instead of 'flip switch up').
   * Fix: comments and docstrings might help.
-1. Missing (hard to retrive) breadcrumbs (thread id, timestamp, case name, uuid, log/code line numbers... etc)
+1. Missing (hard to retrive) breadcrumbs (thread id, timestamp, case name, uuid, log/code line numbers... etc) during debugging/investigation/results analysis.
-  * Detect: this is a slightly broader than previous ones.
-See if _advertised_ error message can easily lead to point in test/environment WHERE unexpected behaviour happened.
+  * Detect: See if _advertised_ error message can easily lead to point in test/environment WHERE unexpected behaviour happened.
   * Fix: Add bits (href-s, id-s, timesamps...) to easily track back to error point.
 1. Too many asserts
   * Detect: count asserts in tests